fabacab/inline-gdocs-viewer/readme.txt

 == Description ==

 Easily turn data stored in a Google Spreadsheet into a beautiful interactive chart or graph, a sortable and searchable table, or both!
-Also supports live previews of PDF, XLS, DOC, and other file formats supported by the [Google Docs Viewer](https://docs.google.com/viewer).
+Also supports live previews of PDF, XLS, DOC, and other file formats supported by the [Google Docs Viewer](https://docs.google.com/viewer), and includes a built-in cache for extra speed.

 The Inline Google Spreadsheet Viewer fetches a publicly shared Google Spreadsheet using a `[gdoc key=""]` WordPress shortcode, then renders it as an HTML table, interactive chart, or document preview embedded in your blog post or page.
 The only required parameter is `key`, which specifies the document you'd like to retrieve.
 Additional parameters let you customize how you display your spreadsheet data in the table, or transforms the table into an interactive bar chart, pie chart, or other information visualization.